Azasakhe/Netflix/Dev.-unresolved-issues.md

 Due to changes in the website the login endpoint cause "Incorrect password" error even when the credentials are correct.

-Seems that is caused by the new reCAPTCHA v3 score, currently it is not possible to implement it without a paid service, or through "mechanical" webpage navigation (e.g. selenium) due to multi-platform add-on system and the large size of this module.
+Seems that is caused by the new reCAPTCHA v3 score, currently it is not possible to implement it without a paid service, or ~through "mechanical" webpage navigation (e.g. selenium) due to multi-platform add-on system and the large size of this module.~
+UPDATE: An user has reported that also selenium now not works anymore for login.

 UPDATE 22/08/2021:
 The transition to HTTP2 module (httpx) has improved a lot the login problem, but it seems that in not all countries it works, i don't think there are any other possible solutions.